cryptomegabyte/ali-kayani-opensource/python/articles/packaging/README.md

 # Conclusion

-Packaging is a relatively simple concept once you know how, the `setup tools` approach is not the only way you package your python, [python poetry](https://python-poetry.org/) is a good alternative.
+Packaging is a relatively simple concept once you know how, the `setup tools` approach is not the only way you package your project, [python poetry](https://python-poetry.org/) is a good alternative.

 Go fourth my friends, package to your hearts content!